kevinxyc1/nuvalence-web-challenge/README.md

 | sort contact names by alphabetical order    | 2 hr             |
 | cache previous result and fetch when reload | 2 hr             |

 To make the project more robust if there is more time, I would create more extensive test suites with Jest and display different error messages on the frontend for different inputs.
+There could be tests for each component as well.
 I would also introduce useEffect to better perform side effects since useState can be async and not updating the value right away.

 <!-- # Getting Started with Create React App